Constitutional Democratic Party (Japan): Factions

 In the Minseitō, factions called Kanryōha (lit.
 'Bureaucrat faction') and Tōjinha (lit.
 'Partisan faction') were in conflict.
 Kanryōha members were at the center of the Minseitō.
-They had an overwhelming ability to raise political funds because they were well-known in business community such as Mitsubishi zaibatsu.
+They had an overwhelming ability to raise political funds because they were well known in business community such as Mitsubishi zaibatsu.
 They also had a strong connections to genrō and other privileged classes, so they had high policy-making ability.
-And they were a collection of human resources that could rationalization administration, financial, and tax policies.
+They were a collection of human resources that could rationalize administration, financial, and tax policies.
 One more faction, Tōjinha was rallying under Adachi Kenzō who had a good reputation for astute skills in election campaign.
 Tōjinha members had many politicians who were active in the democratic movements.
-The younger age group of Tōjinha had a deep connection with a civil groups based on the middle class such as a youth political organization, and formed the left-wing of the party that demanded executives to implement populist policies.
+The younger age group of Tōjinha had a deep connection with a civil groups based on the middle class such as a youth political organization, and formed the left wing of the party that demanded executives to implement populist policies.
 However, a series of bankruptcies of local banks due to the financial crisis in the 1920s caused the decline of Tōjinhas a financial supporter, local business community.
-As a result, Tōjinha could not fully opposed to Kanryōha.
+As a result, Tōjinha could not fully oppose Kanryōha.